qphl/ViewModels.RavenDB/README.md

-# CR.ViewModels.RavenDB
+# CorshamScience.ViewModels.RavenDB

-A package containing IViewModelReader and IViewModelWriter implementations using RavenDB, for use with CR.ViewModels.Core.
+A package containing IViewModelReader and IViewModelWriter implementations using RavenDB, for use with CorshamScience.ViewModels.Core.